mluerig/RR/README.md

 **Python (3.6)**

-If you have yet to intall python I recommend https://conda.io/miniconda.html.
-To install packages go to your terminal and use `conda install`:
+Most of what we do happens in R, so you don't really need to install python (although I highly recommend it, e.g. https://conda.io/miniconda.html).
+Afterwards you can install packages from terminal using `conda install` (or `pip install`):

 ```
 conda install os pandas bokeh
 ```
-I will use the `spyder` IDE for python, but Rstudio can also interpret .py scripts.
+Rstudio can also interpret .py scripts.
+However, I will use the `spyder` IDE for python.
 ```
 conda install spyder
 spyder